FAQs

 The Commonwealth ChalleNGe will require a copy of any and all court documentation on any charges, pending charges, and convictions you may have.

-The documentation must indicate if the charge or conviction was or is a felony or misdemeanor offense.
-If you have a pending felony charge or a felony conviction, you are not eligible to apply for this program.
+The documentation must indicate if the charge or conviction is a felony or misdemeanor offense.
+If you have a pending felony charge or a felony conviction, you are not eligible to apply.
+There are no exceptions to this policy.

 +Does my son or daughter need to dis-enroll/transfer from school?